 Help Rename World Almanac For Kids

 As World Almanac For Kids prepares to launch on the Infobase platform, we’re opening the naming process to the people who know it best.
-Submit your ideas, vote on the finalists, and help decide what millions of young learners will know this resource as next.
+Vote on the finalists, and help decide what millions of young learners will know this resource as next.

 World Almanac For Kids has helped generations of students begin exploring the world—from their first classroom reports to the questions that keep them daydreaming.